david-j-cox/NLP_for_VerbalBehavior/README.md

 One of the Python scripts is titled, "VB_NLP_main."
 This has all of the other scripts in it and is a collection of what others have done.

 All other scripts are stand alone analyses and are titled, "VB_NLP_[analysis]".
-These are available so you can check out and run a single analysis if you so choose.
+Here, [analysis] is replaced with the name of the type of analysis that script conducts.
+These are available so you can check out and run a single analysis if you so choose without having to scroll through the entire NLP for VB analytic file.

 ## Built With